 Since the 12th century, monks in Belgium have been selling beer to raise money for their abbeys.
 Nowadays, much of the beer is made by the Trappists, a specific order of monks that produce goods to provide income for their monastery.
 Only ten monasteries in the world are certified to brew and sell Trappist beer, however, and six of them are in Belgium.

-Though the term Trappist beers are often used to suggest Belgian beers, the Trappist style is just one of many you’ll find in Belgium, and it would literally take months to sample them all!
+Though the term Trappist beers are often used to suggest Belgian beers, the Trappist style is just one of many you’ll find in Belgium.
+It would literally take months to sample them all!
 From dubels to tripels to lambics to sour brown, there is a lot of exploring to do when it comes to beer, and the Belgians take it very seriously.
 Here’s where to get started.

 It’s easy to walk by this place since it’s pretty small, kind of dark and very old.
 The thing is, the Théâtre Royal de Toone (pronounced: tone) has an extensive history dating back to the 1600’s that makes it well worth a visit–the tavern doubles as a puppet theater!
 Who doesn’t want to watch a puppet show while having a beer?
 (Hint: I do!)
 This cozy place serves up a great selection of Belgian beers and is sure to provide you with a memorable night out in Brussels.